tedueda/carat_community/infra/README.md

 ⚠️ **ONLY do this after Phase 4 is complete and verified**

-1. In AWS Console → RDS → Modify `lgbtq-dev`
+1. In AWS Console → RDS → Modify `rainbow-community-db-tokyo`
 2. Set "Public accessibility" to "No"
 3. Apply immediately or during maintenance window
 4. Verify App Runner still works